j1r1k/merge-bash-history/README.md

 # Warnings
 - Sorts .bash_history file by timestamp if not sorted
-- removes duplicates (same timestamp and command)
+- removes duplicates (comparing timestamp and command)

 # Recommended Bash settings